How to Get Your Spouse on Board with Paying Off Debt

 There are usually deep-seated reasons why people don’t want to acknowledge their money problems.
 It may take time to get to the root of those issues and start pursuing debt freedom at the same pace.
 Avoidance isn’t necessarily a red flag; it’s just something you’ll need to have patience with and work through.

 What To Do If Your Spouse Won’t Join Your Efforts

-It can be extremely discouraging when your and your partner’s goals don’t align.
-And it can be downright devastating when those goals seem to contradict each other.
+It can be extremely discouraging when you and your partner’s goals don’t align.
+And it can be downright devastating when financial goals seem to contradict each other.

 Don’t lose hope.
 Even if it’s clear you and your spouse will never be on the same page, or it at least looks that way right now, there are ways you can still work together.

 Seek Counseling.
 Couples counseling isn’t a sign that your marriage is sick or broken.
 Rather, it’s a preventative measure to keep it healthy.
 All couples can benefit from occasional counseling sessions, but it’s essential for couples that are having difficulty seeing eye to eye on something.